Monte Verità: Beginnings of the Monte Verità settlement project: Bled, 1899

+Founding meeting of the vegetable cooperative: Munich, October 1900

 An intensive exchange of letters developed between Oedenkoven and Hofmann, which led to a meeting in Munich in October 1900.
-In addition to the initiators Oedenkoven and Hofmann, the brothers Karl and Gustav "Gusto" Gräser attended this meeting, as well as Ida Hofmann's sister Jenny, the teacher Lotte Hattemer and her friend Ferdinand Brune from Graz, a theosophically influenced son of a landowner.
+In addition to the initiators Oedenkoven and Hofmann, the brothers Karl and Gustav "Gusto" Gräser attended this meeting, as well as Ida Hofmann's sister Jenny, a trained opera singer, the teacher Lotte Hattemer, and her friend Ferdinand Brune from Graz, a theosophically influenced son of a landowner.
 After "Oedenkoven's plan" of the founding of a so-called "vegetable cooperative" had been presented, the decision was made that "each individual's movable property [...] should be contributed to the founding of a natural healing institute [...]".
-The main part of the expected profit would go back to the project, the rest of the profit would be distributed among the members.
-If a member - for whatever reason - intends to leave the project community at a later date, the paid-in capital should be returned to him as soon as "it is liquidated".
+The main part of the expected profit would go back to the project, and the rest of the profit would be distributed among the members.
+If a member, for whatever reason, intends to leave the project community at a later date, the paid-in capital should be returned to him as soon as "it is liquidated".
 It was also decided that the cooperative should be founded on the shore of one of the northern Italian lakes and that, in order to find the right place, they wanted to set off immediately – on foot.